aurooba/sponsor-wp-contributors/CONTRIBUTING.md

 1. Create a pull request that includes the following:
    - Name
    - Person's website
+   - Social media handle 1 (if they have one, Twitter for example)
-   - Twitter handle (if they have one)
+   - Social media handle 2 (if they have another, from Mastodon for example)
    - WordPress username
    - Support link (github sponsorship, buy me a coffee, patreon, etc)